Need help with a non-urgent medical or admin request? Contact us online.

 Telephone Consultations

-Telephone consultations can be booked with a doctor or nurse to discuss issues such as:
+Telephone consultations can be booked with a clinician to discuss issues such as:

-- or any other issue which does not require an examination.
+• or any other issue that does not require a physical examination.

-Telephone consultations are booked in the same way as an ordinary consultation and are five minutes in duration.
+Telephone consultations are still classed as an appointment and are booked in the same way as an ordinary consultation and are ten minutes in duration.
 We are unable to give an exact time when the clinician will call.
 Patients are requested to ensure that they are available and that their phone line is not engaged at the time of the appointment.

 Please help us